csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 * But the more important point is this: When composing Suspend objects using either *map()* or *flatmap()*, we are basically just transforming the original one to represent more elaborate computations on the inside.
 But what those computations actually do is a different question, which we will find out when we actually run them.
 If at any point, such a computation returns as an intermediate result a Suspend object (i.e., a *Just(x)* or a *Nothing*), this will halt the computations until this new Suspend is actually run.
 In fact, all of the subsequent computations will just have the effect of transforming that new Suspend object, to encapsulate all of the remaining computations which we wanted to carry out but haven't yet gotten to!

-So we have two problems with running a Suspend object composed in this way.
-First, we don't know how many times to run it.
-Second, the internal data that it contains still may need to be processed in unique ways.
-In our case, we still need to check whether the result from the earlier computation is a *nothing()* or a *just(x)* with a value!
-In the former case, we would have to return a *Nothing()*, not a *Just(x)*.
-And in the latter case, we would still need to unpack the value inside it.

-Instead of taking care of the type check in every flatmapped function, we can use a special *runner* function, designed specifically for the Maybe monad (in this case).
-Note that we cannot implement this runner function as part of the *Pure()* and *Suspend()* functions, since in the Suspend case (see below) we cannot know in advance what data structure we are unpacking (e.g., a *Nothing()* or a *Just(x)*):
+As we will see later on, this is quite a useful feature of functions returning *Suspend* objects wrapped into *Suspend* objects, since we can reinterpret the meaning of the data at each step along the way.
+But right now, we just want to make sure that *run()* will be called as many times as necessary to obtain a final result, and that the values inside the *just(x)* objects get unwrapped at each step along the way.
+To achieve this, we can use a special *runner* function, designed specifically for the Maybe monad (in this case).
+Note that we cannot implement this runner function as part of the *Pure(x)* and *Suspend(x, f)* functions, since in the Suspend case (see below) we cannot know in advance what data structure we are unpacking (e.g., a *Nothing()* or a *Just(x)*):

 {% highlight javascript %}
 const runMaybe = capitalJorN => {